The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 Our little monkey is ready to be printed!

-We can upload our .zip file to the upload page and select the material multicolor powder (the only material capable of printing multi-colored models).
+We can upload our .zip file into the upload page and select the material multicolor powder (the only material capable of printing multi-colored models).

 ...
 Ta daan!